indratanusaha/indratanusaha.github.io/_posts/2025-11-02-my-blog-post.md

 “You have the right to action alone, never to its fruits.” — Bhagavad Gita 2.47

-“Become who you are.” — Nietzsche

-When Krishna urged Arjuna to fight, it wasn’t for conquest—it was for clarity of purpose.
+When Krishna urged Arjuna to fight, it wasn’t for conquest, it was for clarity of purpose.

 Likewise, our battle today is not against people but against the systems within us that choose paralysis over participation.
+We must act, not because the future would be certain, but because not acting would be suppression of our will in favor of a system that is no longer serving us, & we'd hate ourselves for it, once we run out of time.

+Question for us as a species that we must ask not only to ourselves but to everyone around us:

+How much time do we think we have now that the truth about climate change is surfacing & the greed facilitated by capitalism is coming to the forefront?

-### The Core & Communication
+### The Awakening: External Manifestation